gidde032/ClaudeDrivenDevelopment/RiverRecords/RiverRecords-SRS.md

 ```

 #### CatchLog
 A user's personal catch record with a permanently frozen conditions snapshot.
-The `conditions_snapshot` is a JSONB column assembled at write time and is immutable after creation — it permanently records the conditions present on the day of the catch regardless of how live data changes afterward.
+The `conditions_snapshot` is a JSONB column assembled at write time and is immutable after creation; it permanently records the conditions present on the day of the catch regardless of how live data changes afterward.

 ```prisma
 enum FishingMethod {